prashant-suthar-zealous/nodejs-expressjs-boiler-plate/docs/README.md

-# Backend and Frontend Deployment with PM2 on QA Server
+# Backend and Frontend Deployment with PM2 on QA Server 🚀

-This guide will walk you through deploying both backend and frontend projects using PM2 on the QA Server.
+This guide will walk you through deploying both backend and frontend projects using PM2 on the QA Server. 😎

+---

-## Prerequisites
+## Prerequisites ✅

 - Ensure that your server supports Node.js v18 (LTS) or above.
 - QA Server requires Node.js v18 or higher.
-- For backend, ensure you have a `.env` file for environment variables like `APP_NAME`, `PORT`
+- For the backend, make sure you have a `.env` file for environment variables like `APP_NAME`, `PORT`.

 ---

-## Backend Deployment Steps
+## Backend Deployment Steps 🖥️

 ### 1. Install PM2 and Log Rotation